 Burger King - Employees have reported hearing their names whispered after closing.
 Some have smelled candles burning when no candles are in the building.
 At least one employee claimed to see a man standing at the counter when the restaurant was already locked.

-Stone Quarry - Three ghostly lights can be seen at the quarry along the Tuscarawas River.
-Two of the lights are red, and one is white.
-They belong to the ghosts of a 1770s Mingo Indian chief, his Indian lover, and his white wife, who he left.
-The white woman tracked down the Indian chief and his lover, shoving them off the cliff, only to go down with them.
+Stone Quarry – Three ghostly lights can be seen at the quarry along the Tuscarawas River.
+Two of the lights are red and one is white.
+They belong to the ghosts of a 1770s Mingo Indian chief, his Indian lover and his white wife, whom he had left.
+The white woman tracked down the Indian chief and his lover, shoving them off the cliff only to go down with them.
 Being refused a Christian burial, the spirit lights are forced to reenact their death every night.
-The three lights can be seen in what looks to be a struggle, falling off the cliff to the river below, where they disappear.
+The three lights can be seen in what looks to be a struggle falling off the cliff to the river below where they disappear.

-Warlock's Grave - There is said to be a warlock's grave in a cemetery near New Philadelphia.
-As the story goes, the townspeople cut of the man's head and buried it at his feet.
+Warlock’s Grave – There is said to be a warlock’s grave in the cemetery near New Philadelphia.
+As the story goes, the townspeople cut off the man’s head and buried it at his feet.
 Each year, his head moves up ever so slightly until he can reach it.
 When this happens he will return from the dead.
 A few people who visited the gravesite lit a little votive candle and found it still burning upon their return two days later.
-(Thanks to Robert Renicker for submitting this haunting).
+(Credits: Robert Renicker)

 Uhrichsville

-Zachary T. Ghost - Currently a sub restaurant, this building used to be a tavern in the 1930s.
-It was in its tavern days that a man was murdered there, known as Zachary T., and he is said to haunt the place.
-Employees once opened the store to find lit candles, that had been extinguished at closing the night before.
+Zachary T. Ghost – Currently a sub restaurant, this building used to be a tavern in the 1930s.
+It was during its tavern days when a man was murdered there, known as Zachary T. His ghost is now said to haunt the place.
+Employees once opened the store to find lit candles that had been extinguished at closing the night before.

 Zoar

-Cobbler Shop - The ghostly figure of a man in a long, dark coat is said to haunt this 1800s building where shoes were made for the Society of Separatists of Zoar.
-Now a bed-and-breakfast, guests report hearing unexplained knocking on their door and ghostly footsteps in the hallway.
+Cobbler Shop – The ghostly figure of a man wearing a long, dark coat is said to haunt this 1800s building where shoes were made for the Society of Separatists of Zoar.
+Now a bed and breakfast, guests report hearing unexplained knocking on their doors and ghostly footsteps in the hallway.

 Cowger House - The ghostly voice of a man named PJ can sometimes be heard in this bed and breakfast.
 He is believed to be a former owner of the house.

-Ghostly Farm Field - Mysterious balls of light, some several feet in diameter, haunt this ordinary farm field near Zoar just east of Route 212.
-It is said that if you get too close to them, they will chase you away.
+Ghostly Farm Field – Mysterious balls of light, some several feet in diameter, haunt this otherwise ordinary field near Zoar just east of Route 212.
+It is said if you get too close to them, they will chase you away.

-The Inn on the River - A ghost by the name of George is said to haunt this inn, knocking objects off of shelves and causing other mischief.
+The Inn of the River – A ghost by the name of George is said to haunt this inn, knocking objects from shelves and causing other mischief.
 It is believed that he died when his boat sank in the canal.
-The mysterious sound of Patsy Cline music can also be heard, even though there is no Patsy Cline records in the building.
+The mysterious sound of Patsy Cline music can be heard even though there are no Patsy Cline records in the building.

-Zoar Historical Village - Several ghosts have been reported in this historic village.
-One being an old nursing home there where the elderly were abused by the matrons hired to look after them.
+Zoar Historic Village – Several ghosts have been reported in the historic village.
+One haunting is an old nursing home where the elderly were said to be abused by the matrons hired to care for them.

 Zoar Hotel - Three ghosts are said to haunt the hotel of this historical village.
 Alexander Gunn, Mary Rouf, and an unknown woman are known to haunt the hotel.
 A ghostly party can sometimes be heard on the hotel's top floor.
 The sounds of glasses clinking and people talking can be heard when no one else is there.